Jakkai Siributr

 JAKKAI SIRIBUTR (b 1969)

-Jakkai Siributr lives and works in Bangkok, Thailand, and is one of Southeast Asia's leading contemporary artists working primarily in the textile medium.
+Jakkai Siributr lives in Bangkok, Thailand, and is one of Southeast Asia's leading contemporary artists, working primarily in the textile medium.
 He is known for his intricately handmade tapestries, quilts and installations, which convey powerful responses to contemporary and historical societal issues in Thailand.

 In 2021 he launched Phayao-a-Porter, a project that supports artisans and studio assistants whose businesses and livelihoods were affected by the COVID-19 pandemic.
 Siributr sourced found and pre-used garments and invited artisans from Phayao province in northern Thailand to contribute to embellishing them with unique figurative appliqué designs in collaboration with his studio.
 Thirty percent from the sale of each jacket is given back to the community as scholarships, healthcare and emergency funds.